AsadNaveed1/Cricket-Game-Project-Cpp/README.md

 We have made a cricket game based on a hand cricket game which is commonly played in India and Pakistan just like rock paper scissors.

 The game we have made is a User vs AI game.
 To start with, there is a toss.
 If the user wins the toss, he gets to choose whether to start with batting or bowling.
+The player can then customize the game as he or she wishes.
+For example - The user can customize their team size, their opponent's team size and the number of overs.
 The player is then asked to input a number from 1 - 6.
 If the player is batting then the runs he gets is equivalent to the number input.
 For example if the person inputs 2, he gets 2 runs.
 The opponent (AI) who is bowling will also choose a number from 1 - 6 and if the number chosen is the same as the number chosen by the player who is batting, the player who is batting is out and now and it moves onto the next player in the team.
 Once all player's are out then the user and the AI switch sides from batting to bowling or vice verse.
 At the end of the game the team with more runs will win the match.